Karaka-Management/Organization-Guide/Policies & Guidelines/IT/Backup & Data Recovery.md

 ### Manual backup

-Once a quarter a full data backup (clone) is created and stored on an external hard drive.
+Once a quarter a full data backup (clone) is created and stored on an external storage device.
 The purpose of these backups are to provide long term backups which are not replaced/overwritten.
 Additionally, these backups provide some fall back solution for sleeper malware or malware which encrypts backup files.
 Only 4 quarters at a maximum are allowed to be stored on the same hard drive.
 The backup is stored in a separate building than the main backup or in a bank vault.

 ## Data storage